Pennsylvania Sports Betting

 “Look, we need revenue,” he said.
 “They’re not going to find votes for taxes in an election year.
 So I would think gaming will be a component.”

-One bill introduced in 2015 even proposed a 54% tax rate for online gaming revenue.
 The tax rates specified in SB 900 were seen as unrealistic at the time, but that bill did set the stage for high tax rates in the 2017 bill that was later approved by the House and Senate.

 These two bills also called for a tax rate of 16%, which was much lower than what some other proposals have called for.
 Neither bill made it into law, but they did set the stage for what would come later.

-Shortly after those two bills were proposed, a third bill came out of nowhere courtesy of state Senator Jay Costa.
 His massive bill consisted of 200+ pages of regulations that would ultimately legalize gambling as well as formally legalize fantasy sports.
-This one called for a $10 million licensing fee for gambling sites, $5 million for software providers, and a tax rate of 25%.
+This one called for a $10 million licensing fee for online gambling sites, $5 million for software providers, and a tax rate of 25%.

-Responsible Gambling in Pennsylvania
+Responsible Gambling In Pennsylvania

 Gamblers with questions, concerns, or in immediate need of assistance have access to a variety of responsible gambling resources, tools, and helplines in Pennsylvania:

-• 24/7 Pennsylvania Gambling Helpline: Call 1-800-GAMBLER; Text 1-800-522-4700; Chat live here
+• 24/7 Pennsylvania Gambling Helpline: Call 1-800-GAMBLER; Text 1-800-522-4700; or chat live

 • Council on Compulsive Gambling of Pennsylvania: Nonprofit organization that provides information, helplines, and other resources for problem gamblers and their loved ones